 — Octavio Paz, Nobel laureate

 The Bhagavad-gita’s relevant, straightforward and sublime wisdom is available here.
 Click on the covers to find out more.

 Bhagavad-gita: A Photographic Essay is a fascinating presentation of the key philosophical ideas of the Bhagavad-gita As It Is by His Divine Grace A.C Bhaktivedanta Swami Prabhupada with the aid of powerful photographs (for ages 11 and up). * 2011 Independent Publisher Book Award Winner *

 Harmony and the Bhagavad-gita is a contemplative memoir from the enchanting Sharanagati Valley, British Columbia.
-It demystifies the Gita, making its verses a clear source of enlightenment and personal development, and revealing why the reader needs the Gita’s wisdom.
-Harmony discusses contemporary concerns—ecology, stewardship, interpersonal conflict, peaceful living, priorities, and values—in a way that’s easy to understand and of immediate importance to readers.
+It demystifies the Gita, making its verses a clear source of enlightenment and personal development, and revealing the Gita’s wisdom.
+Harmony discusses contemporary concerns—ecology, stewardship, interpersonal conflict, peaceful living, priorities, and values—in a way that’s easy to understand and of immediate relevance.

 Our Most Dear Friend presents the essence of the Gita through simple yet captivating painting, text, and photographic montages.
 Children of every race, nationality, and religion will deepen their understanding of themselves, God, and His creation through this delightful book.
 Ages 4 and up.

 NEW!
 The Sparrow’s Egg is a charming, classic story of selfless love and the determination and grace it evokes.
 Ages 2 to 7.